Story-Network-dev/.github/README.md

 ---

 ## About
-Story Network™ is an organization founded in 2024 that specializes in custom website development and digital tools.
+Story Network™ is an organization founded in 2024 that specializes in UBG Websites/Tools.

 ---